leosantos2003/Language-Games/README.md

 To demonstrate the computationally applicable nature of these concepts, two agents were created and subjected to the Q-Learning reinforcement learning algorithm, resulting in different reactions to the same inputs.
 This procedure will serve as a basis for demonstrating the following Wittgensteinian concepts: the primitive language of builders, language games and their multiplicity, the meaning of language as use, and language learning as training.

+**This is merely an exercise in exploring intersections between Computer Science and other fields of knowledge.
+It is subject to disagreements and more rigorous technical analysis.**

 ## Theoretical foundation

 First, two agents were created, named "Builder" and "Observer."
 Their names were inspired by passages where Wittgenstein cites examples of primitive and restricted languages, which have different functions adapted to the context in which they are used.